 |Prince Zeid in his official "exit" speech [Video grab from this source]|

 Still, we try to stay polite, considerate and respectful.
-We sometimes keep silent even when we feel the overwhelming urge to speak rudely and try to take those figures down a notch.
+Sometimes we keep silent even when struggling with the overwhelming urge to speak a little bluntly and try to take those figures down a notch.

-We're suspending the silence today to speak out about the man, Zeid Ra'ad al-Hussein, who has just ended a term as "the world's moral-arbiter-in-chief" (according to this US report at the time of his appointment) and one of the most powerful operators in the United Nations civil service.
+We're suspending the silence today to speak out about the man who has just ended a term as "the world's moral-arbiter-in-chief" (according to this US report at the time of his appointment) and one of the most powerful operators in the United Nations civil service.

-Mr al-Hussein's previous roles have included being Jordan's ambassador to the UN for seven years, and then Jordan's ambassador to the US and Jordan's ambassador to Mexico.
-And by the way, he's a cousin of Jordan's current ruler, King Abdullah II.
+Zeid Ra'ad al-Hussein's previous roles have included being Jordan's ambassador to the UN for seven years, and then Jordan's ambassador to the US and Jordan's ambassador to Mexico.
+And by the way, he's a cousin of Jordan's present ruler, King Abdullah II.

 Here's the encounter we had with him.
 We're not sure he's quite the swinger he thinks he is.